ddella/PHP8-Nginx/README.md

 ```

 # Build the Docker image from scratch
 This command builds the Docker image.
-Don't forget the trailing period `(.)` at the end of the command.
+Don't forget the trailing period `.` at the end of the command:
 ```sh
 docker build -t php82_nginx125:3.18.2 .
 ```